FC Schalke 04: Sponsors and finances

 As of 2022, the headline sponsor of Schalke 04 is the China-based electronics manufacturer Hisense.
 The Russia-based hydrocarbon giant Gazprom was dropped in February 2022 as a result of the Russian invasion of Ukraine.
-Additional sponsors include Dusseldorf-based insurance group ERGO Insurance Group; Munich-based automotive manufacturer BMW; and its motorcycle division BMW Motorrad; Spanish-based security insurance company Reale Seguros; China-based telecommunications company Huawei; cyber gambling and sports betting company bet-at-home.com; beverage giant Coca-Cola; North Rhine Westphalia-based brewery Veltins; and the current manufacturer of Schalke's squad kits, Germany-based Adidas.
+Additional sponsors include Düsseldorf-based insurance group ERGO Insurance Group; Munich-based automotive manufacturer BMW; and its motorcycle division BMW Motorrad; Spanish-based security insurance company Reale Seguros; China-based telecommunications company Huawei; cyber gambling and sports betting company bet-at-home.com; beverage giant Coca-Cola; North Rhine Westphalia-based brewery Veltins; and the current manufacturer of Schalke's squad kits, Germany-based Adidas.

-In terms of operating income, Schalke possesses an operating income of €13 million, and 12 per cent debt as of May 2019.
+In terms of operating income, Schalke possessed an operating income of €13 million as of 2014, and 12 per cent debt as of May 2019.
 As of 2019, Schalke generated the 14th-highest revenue of any football club in the world at €291 million.

 In May 2019, Schalke 04 were still ranked by Forbes magazine as the 14th-richest football club in the world, at €683 million, a decrease of 3 per cent from the previous year.
 As of 2022, the club is no longer listed among the top 20 for either revenue or value.

-Schalke 04 is among the Bundesliga teams that were hit hardest by the ongoing COVID-19 pandemic, and in April 2020 the club said it was threatened by bankruptcy.
+Schalke 04 were among the Bundesliga teams that were hit hardest by the COVID-19 pandemic, and in April 2020 the club said it was threatened by bankruptcy.

+October 2024 saw Schalke undertake a two-year sponsorship deal with Rootz Ltd. brand Wildz.

+In January 2024, Sky reported that Schalke's financial situation may result in the end of the club in its current form by the end of the season: If relegated from the 2.
+Bundesliga, Schalke would not get a license for the 3.
+Liga, and would have to play in the Regionalliga West, the fourth division of German football.
+The current squad and staff would have to leave the club on a free transfer.